sebasmos/QuantumDeep/README.md

 1. Folder `Focker-Plank-Solution` contains the Fokker-Planck which examplifies the one-dimensional Fokker-Planck equation, including parameter inference, numerical spectrum calculation with varied boundary conditions, and numerical simulation on finite domains.
 Tutorials under Focker-Plank Solution folder where inspired by [juliankappler](https://github.com/juliankappler/fokker-planck)

 1.  `q_Net` contains the implementation of audio classification via vector embeddings using qiskit.
 See Q_Net [docs](https://github.com/sebasmos/QuantumVE/blob/main/q_Net/README.md) for more details on VE generation.
+This method is

 ## Papers